MaaAssistantArknights/MaaRelease/MaaAssistantArknights/api/announcements/wpf_en.md

 We have reached a cooperation with the third-party distribution platform [MirrorChyan](https://mirrorc.top/).

 Now, when the resources need to be updated, a notification will pop up.
+And if you buy its service, the resources will be automatically updated.

 ---